ashgupta1971/DualBootLinuxMint/index.md

 #### After Install

 1. Disconnect from the internet.
+1. Boot into the Windows 10 environment you just installed.
 1. Install all the drivers previously downloaded, in the following order:
     * chipset
     * LAN